CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-incoming.md

 }
 ````

-The "received" and "hostname" properties hold the time when the email was
+The `received` property holds the time when the email was received, while
-received and the name of the server that received the message.
+`hostname` holds the name of the server that received the message.
 These two
-properties are used for all injection mechanisms: smtp, cli and spool.
+properties are included for all injection mechanisms: SMTP, CLI, and spool.

 ## TCP connection data